 The Harwich Transfer Station, open seven days a week from 8am - 4pm, 362 days a year, actually consists of three separate operations on one site.
 The Transfer Station accepts household waste, also known as municipal solid waste (MSW), from residents and commercial haulers.
-The MSW is loaded into 100-yard trailers and transported to SEMASS, a waste to energy facility, located in Rochester, Massachusetts, approximately 50 miles from Harwich.
-Disposal Area staff made 350 trips to this facility moving a total of 8300 tons of MSW.
+The MSW is loaded into 100-yard trailers and transported to ABC Disposal, located in Rochester, Massachusetts, approximately 50 miles from Harwich.
+Disposal Area staff made 336 trips in 2014, moving a total of 7853 tons of MSW.

 The second component of the operation is the drop-off Recycling Center, located east of the Transfer Station.
 The site consists of ten roll-off containers and several tables.
 A total of 1165 tons of recycled material was hauled mostly to New Bedford and accounted for a total of 165 trips.
 In addition, there are Salvation Army bins for clothing donations, and paint and oil recycling sheds.